patrick-logue/Vessel-Detection/README.md

-# Dark Vessel Detection
+# Vessel Detection

-Trained a convolutional neural network to detect fishing vessels on  Synthetic Aperture RADAR (SAR) imagery.
+Trained a convolutional neural network in Python to detect fishing vessels on  Synthetic Aperture RADAR (SAR) imagery.

 Packages used include gdal, numpy, pandas, matplotlib, tensorflow, and keras.